 In Sainj, Dehuri and Nahi are two breathtaking locations that are easily accessible by road.
 When visiting Shangarh, these locations are must-stops for any excursionist.
 Here you can see the vast grasslands surrounded by lush green cedars, with a temple situated in the centre.
 There is also a small lake on the roadside from Dehuri.

 A little farther away is Shangarh, a pleasurable environment for a lull vacation and absolute togetherness with nature.
 With a comfortable forest vacation house situated in this part of Sainj Valley, the magnificent view of the surrounding peaks can be taken after wayfaring 4 kilometres into an earthly miracle in the dense green pine forest.
 Despite the remoteness of this hidden land, it is embraced by travel-loving explorers and hikers.
 The place of Shangarh is also known as the Mini Gulmarg, which is a base point for trekking.

 Shainsher or Shenshar, is a place in the Sainj valley that is famous for its five-story ancient temple.
 The pagoda-time temple has an amazing backstory behind its establishment.
 The temple is surprisingly built around an age-old Deodar (Cedar) tree.
 Set at the Neuli Base Point, to be reached by bus, the place also glorifies a primitive fort at Taliara which was built by Thakurs in the 7th Century.
 From Sainj Neuli, one can further trek to Raktisar to witness an impressive view of glaciers with colourful layers.

-There is also Panihar in Sainj, which is traversable from Thatibir by a bus.
-The scenic place of Panihar is popular for a lounge owned by the HP Forest Department.
+There is also Panihar in Sainj, which is traversable from Thatibir by bus.
+The scenic place of Panihar is popular for a lounge owned by the Himachal Pradesh Forest Department.
 The place is quite sought after by tourists and offers a vivid panoramic view.